 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the received channel power of the first measured frame just after STA reassociates to the Target BSSID.
+This attribute indicates the received channel power of the first measured frame just after STA reassociates to the Target BSSID.
 If association with target BSSID failed, the Target RCPI field indicates the received channel power of the most recently measured frame from the Target BSSID.
 The Target RCPI is reported in dBm, as defined in the RCPI measurement clause for the PHY Type."

 ::= { dot11WNMEventTransitReportEntry 15 }